 - Story Circle Network does not provide a platform for targeted political or religious argument, and such entries are not eligible.

-- Winners' stories must be available for publication in the Journal.
-However, if you wish your story to be published anonymously, we will remove your name.
+- Winners' poems must be available for publication in the Journal.
+However, if you wish your poem to be published anonymously, we will remove your name.

 - If you have internet access, you must submit your entry to us electronically by using our online form [see below].

 - If you do not have internet access, mail your entry, typed and single-spaced, on 8.5 x 11" paper, to Story Circle Network 723 W University Ave #300-234 Georgetown TX 78626.
 Include your check for the $25 entry fee.
 If you do not have access to a typewriter, we will accept entries that are clearly handwritten in dark black ink.
 Be sure that your name and address appear on your entry.
 Put the actual word count under your name/address.
 Include a 100-word bio to be published with your entry if you win.
 Entries must be received by the contest deadline.
 Please allow ample time for delivery.

 - By submitting your poem, you are giving Story Circle the right to publish it in the Journal, in its other print publications, and on its web site.
 However, authors retain copyright.